thomasperge/CryptoCurrency-Desktop-apps/readme.md

 **Made by ElThomas ❤️ in France**

 ➡️ The desktop application: ``Cryptocurrency App``, is an interface to help trading on the crypto market in real time.
-With the most popular cryptos in real time, a graph of the last 9 days for each crypto.
+With the most popular cryptos in real time, a graph of the last 7 days for each crypto.
 And a bullish or bearish indicator for the coin (24h and 7d).
+Moreover there is a dark and light mode ^^

 CryptoCurrency Desktop App use: